KHC-ZhiHao/CtoD/README.md

 This example demonstrates how to pass drug indices and customer requirements to a chatbot and return the most suitable result.
 Developers can use the index results to search the database for the most suitable drug for the consumer:

+> Regarding type definitions, there is an interesting issue here: the input and output must be declared first in order for the types to function properly.

 ```ts
 import { ChatGPT35Broker, templates } from 'ctod'